-Unfinished wood, instead, needs to be nourished, as much as cleaned.
+Unfinished wood, instead, needs to be nourished too.
 A maple fretboard is usually lacquered, so the above process applies.
-Otherwise, chances are that the wood is fully exposed.
-Take the habit of waxing it or oiling it every time you change strings. regularly.
+Otherwise, chances are that the fretboard wood is fully exposed.
+Take the habit of waxing it or oiling it every time you change strings.
 If you are a J. Jameson worshiper, please set a date on your calendar.
-How often really depends on how humid or dry your environment is.
-Probably every two or three months is a good starting point.
+How often really depends on how humid or dry your environment is and how much your fingers sweat.
+Probably every couple of months is a good starting point.

 Which leads us to the next and way more important topic: humidity.

 It doesn't really matter what the climate out there is.
-Your bass doesn't know whether he (or she) is in UK or the Death Valley.
-To it 'climate' is the environment in the room where it spends most of the time - a.k.a.
-Relative Humidity.
+Your bass doesn't know whether he (or she) is in Scotland or the Death Valley.
+'Climate' is the environment in the room where the instrument spends most of the time - a.k.a.
+Relative Humidity (RH).

 RH is greatly affected by us.
-When we turn on the heater in winter, we artificially change the humidity level.
-The colder out there, the more heat we pump indoor and in a matter of a few weeks the Relative Humidity in your room can drop dramatically.
-Wood must balance its humidity level to that of the environment it's in.
+When we turn on the heater in winter, (or the air con in summer) we artificially change the humidity level, lowering RH.
+Wood must balance its moisture level to the RH of the environment it's in.
 So it will absorb or release moisture until a balance is reached.
-Both the very low (or high) RH level and the speed at which said level is reached can be a shock to the wood with potentially devastating effect.
+How quickly and how far is the crux of the matter.

-Very high and low humidity are both not very good for wood.
-It seem though as if low humidity were topping the list often recurring problems.
+Very high and low humidity are both bad for wood.
+It seem though as if the most common problems come from low humidity.
 Why?
-Maybe because we are more likely to affect our RH level the way described above than purposely turning our room into the rain forest.
+Maybe because the scenario described above is more likely to happen than us purposely turning our room into the rain forest.
 (But we'll talk about high humidity too).

-When humidity quickly nosedives, fret ends sprout out, wood starts cracking, exposed fretboard flexes and twists trying to free itself from the glue as it shrinks.
-This will continue until the wood has found an equilibrium with RH.
-In the process the neck might starts twisting under the concerted action of the board and strings.
+When humidity suddenly nosedives, fret ends sprout out, wood starts cracking, an exposed fretboard flexes and twists trying to free itself from the glue as it shrinks.
+This will continue until the wood has found an equilibrium.
+In the process the neck might starts twisting under the concerted action of shrinking wood and string pull.
 You don't want any of that to happen.

 To prevent damages to your instrument due to low humidity you need: 1.
 A humidifier.
 2. A hygrometer.
-The latter tells you what the relative humidity level is (which is more valuable than what Weather Channel says about your area).
-The former makes sure the humidity in your room stays at the right level.
-Which should be about 45% give or take.
+The latter tells you what the relative humidity level is, which is more valuable than what The Weather Channel says about your area.
+The former makes sure the humidity in your room stays at the right level, which should be about 45% give or take a few.

-Understanding RH makes helps us deal with high humidity as well.
+Understanding RH helps us deal with high humidity as well.
 Anything above 60% is not good, especially if such a level is kept for months.
 Above 80% you are in danger zone.
-A hydrometer will tell you where your RH stands.
-High humidity makes the wood swell, bend, twist; glued areas can come loose.
+The wood will swell, bend, twist, glued areas can come loose.
 Nothing pretty there.

 Keeping the bass inside its case with silica gel bags helps.
 Replace the humidifier with a de-humidifier.
 It's all about keeping your RH in the 40-50% range.

 Hopefully, reading this has clarified the true nature of humidity-related problems.
 At the very least we hope it has conveyed a sense of urgency.
-There's so much literature on the internet: read as much as you can, know your enemy and act.
+There's so much literature on the internet.
+Just do a simple search: 'dry humidity guitar' and you'll see.
+Read as much as you can.
+Know your enemy.